NCCA/ase-assignment-Annmariekbar/README.md

 It still didn't have the results I wanted because the character model was always away from the mouse and the distance from the mouse widget changed due to the perspective of the scene; expanding the window made these effects worse.
 As this was taking too long, I decided to chnage tactic and use the WASD keys instead.
 This ended up being better and more immersive.

 ### Adding a player class
-To make updating the position of the player charcater based on WASD easier, I designed a player class.
+To make the updating of the position of the player charcater easier, I designed a player class.
 Intially, I was going to have specifically a fish, but I changed my mind and want my class to be able to fit any model.

 My algorithm to set the position: